Brilliant-Labs/code.bl/packaged/docs/static/mb/projects/bboard-tutorials-cyberville/Networking/2_MAC_IP/README.md

 Once downloaded, either drag and drop it into a new project, or click the **📝 Edit** icon in the programming language modes to modify it in the 🧩 Blocks editor.
 ![IconEdit](https://github.com/Brilliant-Labs/code.bl/blob/code_alpha/packaged/docs/static/mb/projects/bboard-tutorials-cyberville/Passwords/2_Seq_to_Access/IconEdit.png?raw=true "IconEdit")

-_**`Please do not forget to set up the correct name and password for the access point.Mute the PC sound to listen the b.Board sound.`**_
+_**`Please do not forget to set up the correct name and password for the access point.
+Mute the PC sound to listen the b.Board sound.`**_

 You can use this code example to obtain the 🆔 MAC and 📮 IP addresses.